Online for the 2025-2026 School Year

 Email: mjmunson719@gmail.com

-Interested students can join this course by completing the Registration Form: AP European History.
-This class has limit of 10 students.
-When I receive your registration form, if you are among the first 10 students to register, you will receive confirmation that you are officially added to the class roster for the 2024-25 school year.
-There are no further enrollment requirements and you can pursue the tuition payment process.
-If your registration is the 11th or later you will be informed that you have been added to the course waiting list according to the order in which your registration was received.
+Enrollment: Follow this link to enroll in AP Euro 2025-26.
+If you are among the first 15 students to submit this form you will be automatically added to the class roster and receive an email verification of your status as an enrolled student in AP Euro 2025-26.
+If your registration is the 16th or later you will be informed that you have been added to the course waiting list according to the order in which your registration was received.

 Course Materials:

-Required Textbook: McKay, John McKay; Clare Haru Crowston; Merry E. Wiesner-Hanks; Joe Perry.
-A History of Western Society: Since 1300: AP Edition.
+Required Textbook: McKay’s A History of Western Society: Since 1300: AP Edition.
 13th ed.
-Bedford/St. Martin's, 2020.
+Bedford/St. Martin's, 2020, John McKay; Clare Haru Crowston; Merry E. Wiesner-Hanks; Joe Perry.

 Primary and Secondary Sources: Documents will be embedded in assignments or as stand-alone PDFs throughout the course.

-• AP Classroom (you will receive an enrollment number and instructions early in the course)
+- AP Classroom (you will receive an enrollment number and instructions in August)

 Breaks during the school year:

-The days and times of Zoom meetings will be determined by class consensus through a series of surveys that will begin in early August.
+*The times of the Zoom meetings on Mondays and Wednesday will be determined by class consensus with surveys that will take place in early August.

 Unit 1: Renaissance and Exploration